jkeslin/phase_0_unit_1/week_3/1_git_started/my_solution.md

 remove files from the staging area

 #### status
-view the status of your files
+view the status of your files.

 ## Release 4: Git Workflow